Armand Soldera: A Man of Conviction

 At the intersection of physics and chemistry

 Armand Soldera has a particular interest in statistical thermodynamics and conducts multiscale studies—from molecules to materials—using computer simulations.
-He excels in a field at the intersection of physics and chemistry, driven by his passion for science as well as literature, philosophy, and more…
+He excels in a field at the intersection of physics and chemistry, and he is passionate not only about science but also about literature, philosophy, and more…

 Focusing on student success

-In 2018, Armand Soldera became associate dean of the Faculty of Science in charge of development and partnerships, a role that led him to strengthen ties with the University of Montpellier.
+In 2018, Armand Soldera became associate dean for development and partnerships at the Faculty of Science, a role that led him to strengthen ties with the University of Montpellier.
 The two cities, which became sister cities in 2013, were already collaborating on theMontpellier-Sherbrooke Scientific Meetings, held every two years since 2006.
 It was in this context that Éric Anglaret met Armand Soldera in 2019.
 Together, they established joint programs, including a dual-degree track that welcomes a handful of engineering students from Polytech Montpellier to Sherbrooke each year.

 1,300 km by bike!

-Another equally“outside-the-box”project involved creating a beer designed and researched at Polytech Montpellier, with production taking place at the Sherbrooke training brewery in partnership with Siboire microbreweries.
-Named Debryde, this “hybrid beer challenge” was also sampled by participants at the 2024 edition of the Montpellier-Sherbrooke meetings.
+Another equally“outside-the-box”project was the creation of a beer designed and researched at Polytech Montpellier, with production taking place at the Sherbrooke training brewery in partnership with the Siboire microbreweries.
+Named Debryde, this “hybrid beer challenge” was also available for tasting by participants at the 2024 edition of the Montpellier-Sherbrooke meetings.